allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 ### Start With Story, Not Statistics

 Before the comedy pitch, I led with market size and competitive advantages.
-Now I start with the human story—the moment of social awkwardness that inspired Kinlia.
+Now I start with the human story the moment of social awkwardness that inspired Kinlia.
 Statistics come later, after I've established emotional connection.

 ### Acknowledge the Elephant in the Room